Doors will

 variable

-The artist Polly Gould and acoustic engineer Pedro Novo present
+The artist Polly Gould and acoustic engineer Pedro Novo

-who works with virtual acoustic modelling of buildings yet to
+acoustic engineer who works with virtual acoustic modelling

-be built and of architectural spaces that already exist.
-Pedro
+of buildings yet to be built and of architectural spaces

-has collaborated on the sound for Gould’s Manifesto for
+that already exist.
+Pedro has collaborated on the sound

-an Architecture of Atmospheres currently on show at the
+currently on show at the gallery.
+The installation features

-geodesic dome with real-time modification of the live sounds
+an acoustically transparent geodesic dome with real-time

-of the space and a multi-voice headphone recitation of a nine-line
+modification of the live sounds of the space and a multi-voice

-1969, and some participatory voice activation of computer-modelled
+and some participatory voice activation of computer-modelled

-sound environments where visitors will be asked to join in.
+sound environments where visitors will be asked to join

 Pedro Novo has a BSc in Physics Engineering

-and a PhD in Mechanical Engineering from the University of Lisbon,
+and a PhD in Mechanical Engineering from the University

-of Bochum, Germany, undertaking research in auditory virtual
+the University of Bochum, Germany, undertaking research

-reality under Professor Jens Blauert, one of the world’s preeminent
+in auditory virtual reality under Professor Jens Blauert,

-scientists in spatial hearing.
-Pedro has worked for twelve years
+Pedro has worked for twelve years as an acoustic consultant

-as an acoustic consultant at Max Fordham architects in London
+at Max Fordham architects in London where he employs auditory

-where he employs auditory virtual reality to simulate and render
+virtual reality to simulate and render the acoustics of

-the acoustics of buildings during the design process.
+buildings during the design process.

-A Study of Shadows Closing Event: Kathleen Herbert
+A Study of Shadows Closing Event: Kathleen

-in conversation with Danielle Arnaud
+Herbert in conversation with Danielle Arnaud

 Saturday 15 February 2020 4pm